top of page

 If this wasn’t a synchronicity, I didn’t know what was.
 What is happening was all I could think over and over again.

 Our chat was natural.
 Effortless.
 And he almost immediately made a Harry Potter reference, so I knew he was good people.
 This person came into my life for a reason, I knew he had.
 In that short, strange encounter, he—as a relatively new screenwriter—reassured me that the path I’d chosen as an author and a working professional was not a false one.
 I’m not a corporate sellout, and by not chasing the TV dream every day, I was not leaving it entirely behind.
-It could just as easily find me through my books someday, which could someday be converted into a series (yes, please).
+It could just as easily find me through my books someday, which could be converted into a series (yes, please).
 And with little pressure on my art, I could always submit pilots to development executives.
 “Ya never know.”

 “Oh, I first wrote my book as a series actually,” I said.